kyledbusiness/ticketing-system/README.md

 <h2>Conclusion:</h2>

 <p>
-This project gave me hands-on experience with setting up and managing a help desk system, demonstrating my ability to configure both the backend and operational side of IT ticket management.
+This project gave me hands-on experience with setting up and managing a help desk system, demonstrating my ability to configure both the backend and operational side of IT ticket management and get familiar with a ticketing system environment as both an administrator and help desk support agent.
 </p>
 <br />